Machame Route (The Whiskey Route)

 Success Rate: Around 70-75%

 The Marangu Route, widely known as the "Coca-Cola Route," is also one of the most popular and tourist-friendly trails for summiting Mount Kilimanjaro.
 Starting from the eastern side of Kilimanjaro, the Marangu Route features gentle gradients and long sections, providing climbers with a smoother ascent up to 4700 meters.
-It is the only route that offers hut accommodation, with permanent sleeping huts equipped with mattresses and pillows, making it a favorite among hikers seeking more comfort during their journey.
+It is the only route that offers hut accommodation, with permanent sleeping huts equipped with mattresses and pillows, making it a favourite among hikers seeking more comfort during their journey.

 The Marangu Route is well-established and maintained, offering climbers a clear and established pathway throughout their ascent.
 However, its popularity comes with a downside, as it is often crowded, particularly during peak climbing seasons.
 Despite this, many climbers appreciate the convenience and ease of the Marangu Route, considering it the best option for their Kilimanjaro Climb.